rodrigojcmello/kiskadee/packages/react/components/Button/README.md

   limited to bad examples from the documentation itself, we chose to keep the use of icons free, except when the documentation clearly condemns the use, such as Carbon.
 - **Hover State** is limited to devices with a mouse.
+- **Selected** is not really a state like hover or focus, but it is a switch between two variants of the same button.

 Themes